 Whatever aquatic adventure you embark on, be sure to stay long enough to watch the sunset cast shadows over the lake’s surface for a once-in-a-lifetime experience.
 Lake Tahoe can provide some of the finest paddling opportunities you will ever encounter in Northern California!
 It's a perfect choice for your next paddling excursion!

-The stunning photographs above are by Patti Robbins.
+The stunning photographs above are by Patty Robbins.

 Robbins Design strives for excellence with appropriate and innovative visual concepts, with a commitment to quality, consistency, and service while solving problems, completing projects on time and within budget.